-The Euro/Dollar FOREX market is a market maker based trading system, where three types of market participants interact around the clock (i.e. in successive time zones): the dealers, the brokers and the customers from which the primary order flow originates.
+The Euro/Dollar FOREX market is a market maker based trading system, where three types of market participants interact around the clock (i.e. in successive time zones): dealers, brokers and customers from which the primary order flow originates.
 The most active trading centers are New York, London, Frankfurt, Sydney, Tokyo and Hong Kong.
 A complete description of the FOREX market is given by Lyons (2001).

 To compute the mid prices used for the estimation of the models reported in Appendix A, we bought from Olsen and Associates a database made up of 'tick-by-tick' Euro/Dollar quotes for the period ranging from May 15 to November 14, 2001 (i.e. 26 weeks and three days).
 This database includes 3,420,315 observations.
-As in most empirical studies on FOREX data, these Euro/Dollar quotes are market makers' quotes and not transaction quotes (which are not widely available).
-More specifically, the database contains the date, the time-of-day time stamped to the second in Greenwich mean time (GMT), the dealer bid and ask quotes, the identification codes for the country, city and market maker bank, and a return code indicating the filter status.
+As in most empirical studies on FOREX data, these Euro/Dollar quotes are market makers' quotes and not transaction quotes (which are not widely available).9 More specifically, the database contains the date, the time-of-day time stamped to the second in Greenwich mean time (GMT), the dealer bid and ask quotes, the identification codes for the country, city and market maker bank, and a return code indicating the filter status.
 According to Dacorogna, Müller, Nagler, Olsen, and Pictet (1993), when trading activity is intense, some quotes are not entered into the electronic system.
 If traders are too busy or the system is running at full capacity, quotations displayed in the electronic system may lag prices by a few seconds to one or more minutes.
-We retained only the quotes that have a filter code value greater than 0.85.
-13
+We retained only the quotes that have a filter code value greater than 0.85.10

 From the tick data, we computed mid quote prices, where the mid quote is the average of the bid and ask prices.
 As we use five-minute time intervals, we have a daily grid of 288 points.
-At the end of each interval, we use the closest previous and next mid quotes to compute the relevant price by interpolation.
-The mid quotes are weighted by their inverse
+Because of scarce trading activity during the week-end, we exclude all mid prices computed between Friday 21h05 and Sunday 24h.
+The mean of the mid-quotes is equal to 0.8853, the minimum and maximum are 0.8349 and 0.9329.

-&lt;sup>12Danielsson and Payne (2002) show that the statistical properties of 5-minute Dollar/DM quotes are similar to those of transaction quotes.
+$^{^9}$ Danielsson and Payne (2002) show that the statistical properties of 5-minute Dollar/DM quotes are similar to those of transaction quotes.

-$^{13}$ Olsen and Associates recently changed the structure of their HF database.
+10 Olsen and Associates recently changed the structure of their HF database.
 While they provided a 0/1 filter indicator some time ago (for example in the 1993 database), they now provide a continuous indicator that lies between 0 (worst quote quality) and 1 (best quote quality).
 While a value larger than 0.5 is already deemed acceptable by Olsen and Associates, we choose a 0.85 threshold to have high quality data.
 We remove however almost no data records (Olsen and Associates already supplied us with data which features a filter value larger than 0.5), as most filter values are very close to 1.